ripple/opensource.ripple.com/docs/simpleXRPL/references/index.md

 # Reference

-This section is the map of simpleXRPL's public API surface: the client entry point, the business-intent verticals, the custodian connectors, the amount and asset model, submission results, and the error hierarchy.
+This section is the map of `simpleXRPL`'s public API surface: the client entry point, the business-intent verticals, the custodian connectors, the amount and asset model, submission results, and the error hierarchy.
 Complete type-level signatures for every symbol are generated from the source with TypeDoc; the tables below are the curated index of what you actually build against.

 New to simpleXRPL?
 Start with [What is simpleXRPL](../index.md) for the concepts, then [Get Started](../get-started.md) to install and connect a custodian.